-We also noted that there are some reports of bitter orange and caffeine causing problems when mixed together, so that’s another thing to bear in mind.
+We also noted that there are some reports of bitter orange causing problems, so it’s worth looking into this in some more detail.

 Each bottle of Lean Degree Maximum Strength contains 100 capsules.
 The label says that you should take two capsules twice a day.

 They recommend that you take your first serving 30 minutes before exercise if you’re training.